 Any content posted by you may be commented on, copied, quoted and linked to by others.

-If you believe any content breaches any of these requirements, please contact us at email@example.com.
+If you believe any content on a Frontiers Website breaches any of these requirements, please contact us at email@example.com.
 Where the suspected breach occurs on a Hosted Journal Website, please refer to that Journal’s Website for the relevant contact address.

-The following activities are prohibited on Frontiers’ websites and can result in your registration being suspended or terminated, which Frontiers expressly reserves the right to do, and in your being liable for damages to Frontiers and/or to third parties:
+The following activities are prohibited on all Websites, and can result in your registration being suspended or terminated, which Frontiers expressly reserves the right to do, and in your being liable for damages to Frontiers, other Journal Owners and/or to other third parties.

 Gaining or attempting to gain access to another user’s account without that user’s explicit and informed permission

-Disguising your identity when interacting in any way on Frontiers’ websites
+Disguising your identity when interacting in any way on any Websites

-Any activity which is designed to, or is likely to, cause any harm or damage to Frontiers, any of Frontiers’ suppliers or any users of Frontiers’ facilities
+Any activity which is designed to, or is likely to, cause any harm or damage to Frontiers, to other Journal Owners, to any of Frontiers’ suppliers or to any users of Frontiers’ facilities

-Any attempt to copy, hack or reverse-engineer the code forming the website or any of its functionalities
+Any attempt to copy, hack or reverse-engineer the code forming any Website or any functionality offered by any Website

-Any act intended or likely to cause any damage to any Frontiers website, its availability on the internet, its underlying software or reputation, including (but not limited to) denial of service attacks
+Any act intended or likely to cause any damage to any Website, its availability on the internet, its underlying software or the reputation of Frontiers or any other Journal Owner, including (but not limited to) denial of service attacks

-Uploading or placing on any Frontiers website, or in any website to which you provide links, any virus or other harmful or undesirable code
+Uploading or placing on any Website, or on any website to which you provide links, of any virus or other harmful or undesirable code

 Any fraudulent, harmful or illegal activity